mozilla/openwebapps/docs/APP_REPO.md

 If the application repository is implemented by browser makers (or in extensions), a similar API will need to be provided.

-In the `myapps.mozillalabs.com` case, we expose three APIs:
+In the `myapps.mozillalabs.com` case, we expose four functions:

 *   `install( <manifest> , [ <authorizationURL> ], [ <signature> ], <callback>):`